Learning that Fuses Data, Technology and Delivery

-Specialized Courses in Healthcare Management (18 Credits)
+Field/Professional Courses in Healthcare Management (12 credits)

 This course evaluates the healthcare delivery system in the U.S. and the impact initiatives have on healthcare quality, cost and access.
 Students will become familiar with the costs involved, tiered services, preventative healthcare, trends in healthcare utilization, and the role of major providers and payers.

 This course introduces students to the principles and strategies used to acquire and use information technology to improve healthcare.
 Students will become familiar with current industry trends in healthcare IT and apply theories of innovation and quality improvement to design successful processes and strategies that will positively impact the quality of patient care.

 An overview of emerging models of care delivery and payment and their impacts on healthcare providers and patients, including healthcare cost, quality, and outcomes.
 Students will learn how to assess and best apply various types of care and payment models in a variety of circumstances based on prior experience with clinical integration, use of enabling technologies, and managing risk, in order to maximize a successful transition to value-based healthcare.